JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

 ## Part 1: Configuring a Base Level Ubuntu Server

 The purpose of this tutorial is to explain how I like to configure a base level Ubuntu server.
 This doesn’t go into details as to how you got Ubuntu installed on a server to begin with.
-But begins with the assumption that you have an Ubuntu machine set up to the point you have a basic terminal prompt & you can login as a user with administrator rights.
+But begins with the assumption that you have an Ubuntu machine set up to the point you have a basic terminal prompt and you can login as a user with administrator rights.

 ### Table of contents.